Yolinux.com

 The global interactive commands are always available in both

 full-screen mode and alternate-display mode.
-However, some of these
+However, some of

 If you wish to know in advance whether or not your top has been

-secured, simply ask for help and view the system summary on the second
+secured, simply ask for help and view the system summary on the

-line.
+second line.

 <Enter> or <Space> :Refresh_Display

-entire display will be repainted.
+input the entire display will be repainted.

-Use either of these keys if you have a large delay interval and
+Use either of these keys if you have a large delay interval

-wish to see current status,
+and wish to see current status,

-??? or ?h? :Help
+'?' or 'h' :Help

-secured, that screen will be abbreviated.
+top is secured, that screen will be abbreviated.

-Typing 'h' or '?' on that help screen will take you to help for
+Typing 'h' or '?' on that help screen will take you to help

-those interactive commands applicable to alternate-display mode.
+for those interactive commands applicable to alternate-dis-

-?=? :Exit_Task_Limits
+'=' :Exit_Task_Limits

-monitoring.
-See the '-p' command-line option for a discussion
+'exit' from PID monitoring.
+See the '-p' command-line

-of PID monitoring.
+option for a discussion of PID monitoring.

 When operating in alternate-display mode this command has a